 Yes, absolutely!
 Once you have chosen your Charter Yacht and you know the number of your charter sailing group, we will issue a standard and approved CYBA (Caribbean Yacht Broker Association) or MYBA (Mediterranean Yacht Broker Association) Charter Contract.

 No!
 The service of BoatsAtSea.com is free of charge to you and we solely act as the mediatory agent.
 Similar as any other travel agent, BoatsAtSea.com works on a performance basis.
 The yachts management or the owner offers us a commission percentage out of the charter fee.
-This is for taking care of all the many questions, endless paperwork, and international payments; but mostly for the effort to find you, the happy charter yacht guest!
+This is for taking care of all the questions, endless paperwork, and international payments; but mostly for the effort to find you, the happy charter yacht guest!